iterorganization/PCSSP/docs/source/topmodels.rst

 * Update the parent model (ctrl+D or ``topm.compile``) to see if everything works.

-* Simulate the model, manually in the Simulink dialog or via :meth:`pcssp_top_class.sim`
+* Simulate the model, manually in the Simulink dialog or via :meth:`src.pcssp_top_class.sim`

 Top model code example
 -----------------------